 It takes a crisis to pull at the heartstrings and ignite the spirit of donating.
 With the COVID-19 pandemic overpowering the nation, the kindness of Indians overflowed as people came forward for a charity donation.
-Generous donations from corporates, PSUs, and individuals from various walks of life poured into the Prime Minister’s Citizen Assistance and Relief in Emergency Situations (PM CARES) fund for COVID-19 relief.
+Generous donations from corporates, PSUs, and individuals from various walks of life poured into the Prime Minister’s Citizen Assistance and Relief in Emergency Situations (PM CARES) fund for Covid 19 food relief package.
 Several Indian NGOs and online charity organizations responded quickly and collaborated with government bodies to tackle the immediate problems arising out of the pandemic-induced lockdown.

 Although the lockdown restrictions have long been lifted, people of different socio-income groups, ranging from migrant workers to urban slum dwellers to middle-class households, continue to fight hunger and poverty in India.
 Quarantine, social distancing, and lockdowns have wreaked havoc in the lives of the vulnerable population of workers in the unorganized sector which make up 90% of India’s workforce*.
 This situation calls for immediate offline and online charity donations to provide food, drinking water, and other essential goods to those in need.
 Although several political leaders, industrialists, sportspersons, and film personalities have extended support, we need more people to come forward for charity donation as the pandemic has destroyed the lives of millions of Indians, leaving them jobless, homeless, and hungry.